Actindo-AG/Documentation/PIM/API/04_EntityData.md

     ![Entity ID in user interface](../../Assets/Screenshots/PIM/API/EntityID_UI.png "[Entity ID in user interface]")

+4. Write down the product ID.
+You will need to provide it when sending your request.

 ## Entity ID via API

 Generally, you can get all entity data you need via API.
 The entity data is provided in the response to your request.
 Depending on the entity data you need, the endpoint you have to address may vary.

-If desired, you can also set filters to narrow down your request response, see [List products](./05_Products.md#list-products) for the filter definitions and sample requests.
+If desired, you can also set filters to narrow down your request response, see [List products](./05_Products.md#list-products) for the filter definitions and request samples.

-In the following, a few useful use cases, with their corresponding sample requests, are provided.
+In the following, a few useful use cases, with their corresponding request samples, are provided.

 ### List the attribute sets